 Even as Joe pulls from workouts from other sessions (I think this is my sixth session) they still don’t feel repetitive.
 He spices things up just enough that even a veteran like myself doesn’t know what to expect.
 The downside of exercise videos is that you get used to them.
 You know what to expect.
 Even six months in, Joe still catches me off guard with new exercises or techniques.

 It Allows Me To Eat My Frog First Thing

 Eating your frog is a thought on time management introduced by Brian Tracy.
 It builds principle that if you have something TOUGH you have to do every day (EXERCISE) then you should do it first thing.
 Then, the rest of the day is a breeze.
 To me?
 The 5:30am boot camp is just that.
 It’s me getting the exercise out of the way so I can go about the rest of the day saying, “I worked out already today.”
-Even if the rest of the day sucks, knowing that I ate my frog already?
-Always is a ray of sunshine.
+Getting up this early also allows you to get in any health boosting supplements like a pre workout drink before the sun is up.
+This way, even if the rest of the day sucks, knowing that I ate my frog already ensures I’m always a ray of sunshine.